No. 20 UNC runs wild, rolls past No. 9 Miami 62-26

 It was 34-10 at the half, and North Carolina kept the ball for 7 minutes, 36 seconds on the opening drive of the third quarter — chewing up clock and adding to the margin when Howell stretched the tip of the ball onto the goal line for another Tar Heel touchdown, capping a 13-play drive.

-Howell caught a TD pass on a trick play in the third quarter, and his streak of games with a touchdown pass - now 24 and representing his entire college career - was extended when he found Kamari Morales with 11:00 left for a 55-26 lead.
+Howell caught a TD pass on a trick play in the third quarter, and his streak of games with a touchdown pass — now 24, representing his entire college career — was extended when he found Kamari Morales with 11:00 left for a 55-26 lead.

+“I sure wouldn’t have thought that we could have accomplished the things that we did tonight,” Brown said.